© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/review-of-children-in-need/review-of-children-in-need

-We are reviewing support for children in need to help us understand why their outcomes are so poor and what further support they might require.
+We have reviewed support for children in need of help and protection to help us understand why their educational outcomes are so poor and what further support they might require.
+These are children who need the support of a social worker.

 - what makes a difference to the educational outcomes of children in need